event parameters explained

 event parameters in gtm

 Part of the flexibility of GA4 events means that event parameters are not required when creating events with Google Tag Manager.
 This may not always, or often, be a good idea.
-However, it’s worth knowing that you only need to send one or more event parameter with an event if that particular event needs the additional data that an event parameter provides.
+You only need to send one or more event parameters with an event if that particular event needs that additional data.

 How Many Event Parameters Does GA4 Have?